 It occurred to me while playing that Stadia is the germ of a great idea, but insisting that games must be all-streaming, all the time feels a little limiting.
 I would much rather have the option to download a game on a PC or a console and still be able to stream it to less-powerful devices, like smartphones and streaming boxes.
 That would be the best of both worlds, and indeed, Microsoft's Project xCloud seems to aim for such a system.

 In the meantime, Stadia works and has the potential to work well.
-But at launch, it's missing many of its most important features, and I’m still not convinced that game-streaming is necessary or convenient.
+But it's missing many of its most important features, and I’m still not convinced that game-streaming is necessary or convenient.

 If Stadia sticks around for a few years, it has the potential to get better.
 If not, it will not be Google's first project that didn't work out.